 The FMD Vaccine Challenge Project launched on January 22, 2020.
-This marks the official announcement of the prize competition.
 The requirements for participation are set out in the Competition Rules, which were published on this website on February 7, 2020.
 This date marks the official start of the Development Phase of the Project.

 During the Development Phase, animal health pharmaceutical companies with experience and/or capability in the development of FMD vaccines are encouraged to engage with the FMD Vaccine Challenge Project Manager to discuss Project requirements.
 The Project target countries are Burundi, Ethiopia, Kenya, Rwanda, Tanzania and Uganda.

-The Request For Applications was published on this website on July 1, 2020 and contains the most up-to-date Competition Rules.
+The Request For Applications was published on this website on July 1, 2020, and has been updated as needed to reflect the most up-to-date Competition Rules.
 Interested companies should review these rules, as well as the additional information provided on the Competitor Resources page, and can contact the Project Manager with any questions (FMDchallenge@galvmed.org).

 All interested companies should provide informal and formal notifications directly to the Project Manager.